 Video Beyond Music

-It didn’t take long before we realized that other industries were in need of easy-to-use video.
-Over time, with experimentation, tinkering, failing and succeeding, we continued to see these problems across other verticals and use cases.
-While music may have inspired us to start building tools, we noticed how critical video creation tools could be to almost every other industry.
+It didn’t take long before I realized that other industries were in need of easy-to-use video.
+Over time, with experimentation, tinkering, failing and succeeding, I continued to see these problems across other verticals and use cases.
+While music may have inspired me to start building tools, I noticed how critical video creation tools could be to almost every other industry.

 Communication between individuals, communities, and products should move fully to video in social, p2p, b2c, and b2b.
 Everyone should have the tools to create and share video on their desired platforms and not be stuck with iMovie, an Upworker, or an Instagram native editor.

 And so this is where we landed: bringing modern scalable video creation and editing technology to every developer and facilitating that process as quickly as humanly possible.